NREL-Sienna/PowerSimulations.jl/docs/src/modeler_guide/logging.md

 # Logging

-PowerSimulations will output many log messages when building systems and running simulations.
+`PowerSimulations.jl` will output many log messages when building systems and running simulations.
 You may want to customize what gets logged to the console and, optionally, a file.